mosip/documentation/docs/ID-Authentication-APIs.md

 3. `Partner-Api-Key` - Associated against a policy.

 ## POST /idauthentication/v1/kyc/
-This request will provide KYC details of a resident, once the resident is successfully authenticated.
+This request will provide KYC details of an individual, once the individual is successfully authenticated.

 ### Resource URL
 `https://{base_url}/idauthentication/v1/kyc/:MISP-LicenseKey/:eKYC-Partner-ID/:Partner-Api-Key`